jh603/ChemMCP/site/content/dev-guide.md

     name             = "MyNewTool"        # must match class name func_name        = "do_something"     # snake-case verb phrase
+    description      = "Brief description of what MyNewTool does." implementation_description = "Brief description of how the tool works, e.g., with what models/packages." oss_dependencies = [                  # leave empty if no direct open source software dependencies ("Dependency name", "Depenendency URL", "Dependency license (None if not found)") ]
+    services_and_software = [             # leave empty if no external hosted services and software required ("Service or software name", "URL (None if no specific URL)"), ]
-    description      = "Brief description of what MyNewTool does." categories       = ["General"]        # choose from Molecule | Reaction | General tags             = ["API", "Neural Networks", "Molecular Properties", "LLMs"]  # keywords for this tool required_envs    = [                  # if this tool needs users to set API keys or any environment variables; otherwise, leave it an empty list
+    categories       = ["General"]        # choose from Molecule | Reaction | General
+    tags             = ["API", "Neural Networks", "Molecular Properties", "LLMs"]  # keywords for this tool required_envs    = [                  # if this tool needs users to set API keys or any environment variables; otherwise, leave it an empty list